Dublin Bus Tours 2019

 If you're planning a trip to Dublin lasting two or more days then it's worth researching a sightseeing tour that suits your needs.
 While most parts of the city centre are navigable on foot peripheral attractions like Glasnevin Cemetery and Croke Park stadium are best reached on four wheels.

 Additionally, you may wish to visit locations further afield such as Howth, Malahide and County Wicklow, in which case booking transport with a reputable operator will make all the difference.
-However you intend to spend your time in Dublin, plenty options exist from hop-on hop-off buses to full day coach excursions.
+Whichever way you intend to spend your time in Dublin, plenty of options exist from hop-on hop-off buses to full day coach excursions (see 'Tours By Dualway' further below).

-Below you'll find a list of bus tour and shuttle services available to book through CityXplora in 2018/19.
+Below you'll find a list of city bus tours and day trips available to book through CityXplora in 2019.
 We work directly with local operators and all bookings are confirmed immediately via email.

-To unlock the full range of things to see and do in Dublin it's a good idea to book the City Sightseeing Dublin open-top bus tour.
-This hop-on hop-off tour has two routes which encompass the bulk of Dublin's top landmarks and attractions.
+To unlock the full range of things to see and do in Dublin it's a good idea to book the Big Bus Dublin open-top bus tour.
+This hop-on hop-off service has two routes which encompass the bulk of Dublin's top landmarks and attractions.
 On the main east-west route you can visit iconic spots such as Trinity College, the Guinness Storehouse and Kilmainham Gaol.

-The blue 'DNA' route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
-In addition to travel by day City Sightseeing Dublin also have a night tour, a return airport shuttle combo, and day tours of Malahide Castle and County Wicklow (see below).
+The blue route extends north of the city in the direction of Glasnevin Cemetery and Croke Park Stadium.
+In addition to travel by day Big Bus Dublin also operate a night tour (see below).

 2) 'See Dublin By Night' Bus Tour:

 The popular Dublin Night Bus Tour is a nightlife experience in of itself.
-Not only will you see the sights after dark, but you can join in a traditional sing-along, hear live music, and toast a complimentary shot of Irish whiskey.
+Not only will you see the sights after dark, but you'll receive top tips and hear fascinating stories from a witty live guide.
 It's the perfect prelude to a night on the town.

 - Pricing: Adults from €15.00.